 ~ALTHOUGH WE TRY TO ACCOMMODATE EACH CLIENT, OUR EMERGENCY SERVICES ARE EXTREMELY LIMITED DURING OUR BUSY/PEAK/HOLIDAY SEASONS.
 IF YOU HAVE AN EMERGENCY, SUCH AS A GAS LEAK, TURN YOUR GAS OFF IMMEDIATELY AND CONTACT THE GAS COMPANY.

-~IF YOU ARE EXPERIENCING NO HEAT, OR YOUR SYSTEM IS BLOWING, BUT BLOWING COLD, PLEASE TRY THE FOLLOWING PRIOR TO CALLING US AS WE ARE EXTREMELY BUSY THIS TIME OF YEAR AND MAY SAVE YOU A SERVICE FEE:
+~IF YOU ARE EXPERIENCING NO HEAT, OR YOUR SYSTEM IS BLOWING, BUT BLOWING COLD, PLEASE TRY THE FOLLOWING PRIOR TO CALLING US:

 (a) CHANGE YOUR FILTER--A dirty air filter restricts airflow into your furnace.
 Restricted airflow can overheat your furnace, causing a safety control to shut off the burners.

-(d) GAS SUPPLY--Do you have enough LP gas to supply the unit?
-Is your pilot light out and needs to be re-lit.
+(c) GAS SUPPLY--Do you have enough LP gas to supply the unit?

 (d) THERMOSTAT--make sure that it is set to “auto” rather than “on.”
 When set to “on”, the fan on your furnace will blow continually, even when the furnace isn’t actually heating the air.